 In May 2016, I visited my sister, Frances, in the hospital.
 As I was passing by the different patients’ rooms, one room caught my attention.
-There was an elderly man sitting up in the bed watching the television.
+There was an elderly man sitting in the bed watching the television.
 A sense of sadness came over me.
 Looking into his room, I didn’t see any flowers, a plant, a get-well card, or balloons.

 After visiting my sister, I walked slowly by the man’s room and the same sense of sadness came over me.
 As I stood there, the Holy Spirit spoke to me and said, ‘What are you going to do?’
-As I stood there, I’m thinking to myself, ‘what am I going to do?’
+Standing there, I’m thinking to myself, ‘what am I going to do?’
 While driving home from the hospital, I thought about what was said to my spirit and thought ‘well, what can I do?’
 Then the idea of balloons came to my mind.
 I thought ‘I can do balloons!’

 There were no balloons in the patient’s room, balloons bring a smile to our faces, they make us happy, and everyone likes receiving them.
 Once I was home, I started researching balloon companies.
 Most of the companies sold balloons, but no one donated them.

 One day, I went to Dollar Tree to purchase balloons for a birthday gathering.
 As I waited for the balloons, I noticed their balloon station.
 I thought to myself, I like their setup.
 I can decorate one of my bedrooms into a balloon station.
 I started asking questions: Where do you buy your balloons?
 Where do you buy your helium?
 Where did you purchase your office furniture?
 I researched the company where Dollar Tree purchased their balloons through their website and also found that Dollar Tree sells bulk quantities of balloons to the public.